Subscribe Now - For Free!!

 3. Keep Training Consistent

 In addition to the command language, it is also important to keep the expectations the same between people in the home.
-If, for example, the children let the puppy sleep on the bed but the adults insist the puppy stays off the furniture, it will take much longer to teach the Yorkie puppy.
+If, for example, the children let the puppy sleep on the bed but the adults insist the puppy stays off the furniture, it will take much longer to teach it the correct behaviour.

 I will be back with some more tips soon.